 Curettage and Electrosurgery

-Curettage is the process of using a round blade to scrape away cancerous skin tissue.
+Curettage is the process of scraping away cancerous skin tissue.

-Electrosurgery, or burning of tissue with an electric current, is used after the curettage process to control bleeding and destroy any remaining cancer cells.
-The procedure is considered to have a high cure rate, particularly for small well-defined skin cancers.
+Electrosurgery (burning of tissue with an electric current) is used after curettage to control bleeding and to destroy remaining cancer cells.
+The procedure is considered to have a high success rate, particularly for small, well-defined skin tumors on the body.

 Wide Local Excision

-Typically used for the treatment of larger skin cancers, wide local excision involves removing the cancerous tissue and margin of surrounding healthy tissue.
-This technique is used to treat melanoma.
-It can also be used to treat basal and squamous cell carcinomas.
+Wide local excision involves removing the cancerous tissue and a margin of surrounding healthy tissue.
+This technique is used to treat melanoma as well as basal and squamous cell carcinomas.

 Skin Grafting and Skin Flaps

-If a large portion of cancerous skin is removed during surgery, your surgeon may use a skin flap or skin graft to repair the skin.
-The skin grafting process includes repairing the affected area using skin from another part of your body, such as your thigh or groin.
+If a large portion of cancerous skin is removed during surgery, the surgeon may use a skin flap or skin graft to repair the area.
+Skin is taken from another part of the body, such as the thigh or groin.

-Skin flaps are similar to skin grafts in that they include repairing the area using skin from another part of the body.
-Often the surgeon will try to reconstruct the defect with tissue that is adjacent to the defect.
-This will transfer tissue of like color and texture.
-One advantage with the use of skin flaps, is that tissue that is retrieved comes with its own blood supply.
-Flaps may be used when the area that is missing skin does not have a good supply of blood due to the location or damage to the vessels.
-In the head and neck the use of adjacent tissue flaps can improve the cosmetic appearance.
+An advantage of skin flaps is that retrieved tissue comes with its own blood supply.
+Flaps may be used when the area that is missing skin does not have a good supply of blood due to the location or damage to blood vessels.
+In the head and neck, adjacent tissue flaps can improve the cosmetic appearance.
 In some cases, additional cosmetic procedures may be recommended.

 Lymph Node Removal

-Lymph node removal can results in the following side effects:
+Lymph node removal can result in the following side effects:

-Seroma (fluid buildup at the site of the surgery): As stated earlier, the lymph nodes are filters, and their removal will require your body find a new way to filter this fluid that is normally found in your body.
+- Seroma (fluid buildup at the site of the surgery when removing the lymph nodes), which requires your body to find a new path to filter lymphatic fluid

-Numbness or tingling in the area of your surgery
+- Numbness or tingling in the area of the surgery

 Skin Cancer Surgery Risk Factors

-Patients who undergo surgery for skin cancer may experience some of the following side effects:
+Patients who have surgery for skin cancer may experience some of the following side effects:

 Avoiding Wound Infection

-Infection can occur with the first 30 days of surgery.
-Signs of infection can include increasing redness or heat, swelling, pain and tenderness, and discoloration of the surrounding tissue.
-To help avoid infection, your doctor may prescribe antibiotics.
-You can take additional measures to reduce the likelihood of infection, including:
+Infection can occur within the first 30 days after surgery.
+Signs of infection may include increasing redness or heat, swelling, pain and tenderness, and discoloration of the surrounding tissue.
+To help avoid infection, the doctor may prescribe antibiotics.
+You can also take additional measures to reduce the likelihood of infection, including:

-Not removing your bandage for the first 24 hours after surgery
+- Not removing the bandage for the first 24 to 48 hours after surgery

-Showering and washing the area with a liquid antibacterial soap (when cleared by your physician to do so): You should not immerse or soak the wound in water until the sutures are gone and you are cleared by your physician to do so, so hold off on swimming and taking baths.
+- Showering and washing the area with a liquid antibacterial soap (when cleared by your physician to do so).
+Do not bathe, swim, or immerse the wound in water until the sutures are gone and your physician clears you to do so.

-Dry skin around the wound can also delay healing.
-You can apply a thin film of any petroleum-based ointment to help keep the wound moist and avoid scabbing and scarring.
+Dry skin around the wound can delay healing.
+A thin film of any petroleum-based ointment helps keep the wound moist and avoids scabbing and scarring.

-Using a broad-spectrum, water resistant sunscreen, and protective clothing can shield your skin from harmful UV rays.
+Using a broad-spectrum, water resistant sunscreen and wearing protective clothing can shield your skin from harmful ultraviolet (UV) rays.